-Step Timeline 1.
-A complaint is received via support staff or directly from a consumer/representative via letter, email, face to face or telephone 2.
-2. A Consumer Complaint Form is created by the person receiving the complaint and the complaint is reported to their Team Leader In face to face or telephone contact the person receiving the complaint encourages the person and assures them it is OK to make the complaint, that it is taken seriously and that it helps us improve our care and services.
+Step , Timeline 1.
+A complaint is received via support staff or directly from a consumer/representative via letter, email, face to face or telephone.
+2. In face to face or telephone contact the person receiving the complaint encourages the person and assures them it is OK to make the complaint, that it is taken seriously and that it helps us improve our care and services.
 With written complaints the consumer is contacted by telephone or face to face.
-3. The complaint is reviewed by the Team Leader and relevant within 2 working days of receipt of complaint 4.
-The Team Leader contacts (by telephone or letter) the consumer to advise: the complaint is being assessed the process that is followed including confidentiality the timeline their right to an advocate and advocacy agency support (see 6.4 Advocates) who their contact person is and details on how to contact them and when they will be contacted again.
-Within 2 working days of receipt of complaint 5.
-The Team Leader forwards the complaint to the Coordinator Within 5 working days of receipt of complaint 6.
-The Coordinator reviews the complaint and decides the action to be taken and who takes it and a plan for resolution Within 10 working days of receipt of complaint 7.
-The Coordinator forwards the complaint to the Manager
+3. A Consumer Complaint Form is created by the person receiving the complaint and the complaint is reported to the Aged Care Programs Coordinator and Manager.
+4. If the complaint involves a SIRS reportable incident, the staff report to their Manager/Director of Care who will alert the Manager as appropriate.
+The incident is dealt with as per the procedures in 8.10.9 SIRS Incident Management.
+The following steps do not apply in this case.
+5. The complaint is reviewed by the Aged Care Programs Coordinator and relevant information and proposed action is recorded.
+Within 2 working days of receipt of complaint 6.
+The Aged Care Programs Coordinator contacts (by telephone or letter) the consumer to advise: Within 2 working days of receipt of complaint the complaint is being assessed the process that is followed including confidentiality • the timeline their right to an advocate and advocacy agency support (see 6.4 Advocates) $\circ$ $\;$ who their contact person is and details on how to contact them when they will be contacted again.